LengerichLab/lengerichlab.github.io/_projects/3_interpretable.md

 {% include figure.liquid loading="eager" path="assets/img/glass.jpeg" title="glass" class="img-fluid rounded z-depth-1" %}

-For many reasons (e.g. scientific inquiry, high-stakes decision making), we need AI systems that are both _accurate_ and _intelligible_.
+In scientific and high-stakes domains, we need AI systems that are not only accurate but also intelligible.
+Our research investigates the theoretical underpinnings of interpretability, focusing on how model structure affects human understanding.

-We find that _interaction effects_ are often a useful lens through which to view intelligibility.
-Interaction effects {% cite lengerich2020purifying %} are effects which require two input components to know anything about the output (one component alone tells you nothing).
-Since humans reason by chunking and hierarchical logic, we struggle to understand interactions of multiple variables.
-If we can instead represent effects as additive (non-interactive) combinations of components, we can understand the components independently and reason about even very complex concepts.
+We explore **interaction effects** as a key barrier to interpretability.
+Interaction effects arise when two or more input components must be considered jointly to affect the output—meaning that no single component is informative on its own {% cite lengerich2020purifying %}.
+Because humans tend to reason compositionally and hierarchically, we find that **additive representations**—which isolate effects into separable components—make complex models more understandable.

+To advance this perspective, we have:
-Toward this end, we have designed new architectures including deep additive models {% cite agarwal2022neural %} and contextualized additive models {% cite lengerich2022automated %}, studied deep learning theory through the lens of interaction effects {% cite lengerich2022dropout %}, studied additive models and identifiability {% cite chang2021how %}, {% cite lengerich2020purifying %}, and applied intelligible models to real-world evidence {% cite lengerich2024interpretable %}.
+- Developed new architectures such as deep additive models {% cite agarwal2022neural %} and contextualized additive models {% cite lengerich2022automated %}.
+- Analyzed interaction effects in deep learning theory, including dropout behavior {% cite lengerich2022dropout %}.
+- Studied identifiability and disentanglement in additive models {% cite chang2021how lengerich2020purifying %}.
+- Applied these models to real-world clinical data to support intelligible medical decisions {% cite lengerich2024interpretable %}.

+Our goal is to formalize what makes models understandable—and build models that are easy to reason about without sacrificing performance.

 <br/><br/>